collindching/collinching.github.io/_posts/2020-05-05-Why-collinearity-is-a-problem-in-your-regression-model.md

 layout: single
 ---

-# Why collinearity is a problem in your regression model

-## Unpacking a real example based on a recent marketing project
+### Unpacking a real example based on a recent marketing project

 Scenario walkthrough
 - Need to build inferential model